wojciechmarek/todo-list/README.md

 - Claymorphism
 - Neumorphism
 - Aurora (the dark theme with some subtle vector graphics in the background)
+- VFD Display (the dark theme with a retro VFD display glowing effect)

 ## Screenshot

 ⚠️ The screenshot below is outdated.
-It does not show the latest design styles.
+It does not show all the design styles.
 ![all-in-one](https://github.com/wojciechmarek/todo-list/assets/27026036/3d663019-eef6-469f-9871-df8135bac2f7)

 ## Used technologies